campbellelinker/campbelllinker/_pages/academic.md

 {% include figure popup=true image_path="/assets/images/2025minor.jpg" %}

 ## How to declare a major/minor
+There are two primary ways to declare:

-  - Ask one of your Psychology instructors to be your adviser
+1. Ask one of your Psychology instructors to be your adviser
-     - Some professors may be at advisee capacity and unable to take you on at that time.
+    a.
+Some professors may be at advisee capacity and unable to take you on at that time.
 Don't be intimidated to ask and don't take it personally if they say no!

-  - Contact the Psychology Department Assistant Laura Fountain-Cincotta (lfountaincincotta@smith.edu) asking to be paired with an adviser
+2. Contact the Psychology Department Assistant Laura Fountain-Cincotta (lfountaincincotta@smith.edu) asking to be paired with an adviser

 {% include figure popup=true image_path="/assets/images/collegehalll.jpg" %}